-Object Description VLAN Mode Configuration First, you ha Only when the ARP Inspect Second, you P Inspection is enabled on which VLANs. ave to enable the port setting on Port configuration. both Global Mode and Port Mode on a given port are enabled, tion is enabled on this given port. u can specify which VLAN will be inspected on this page. e also can be configured on per VLAN setting.
-Log nothing.
-Log denied entries.
-Log permitted entries.
-Log all entries.
+Object Description VLAN Mode Configuration Specify ARP Inspection is enabled on which VLANs.
+First, you have to enable the port setting on Port configurationly when both Global Mode and Port Mode on a given port are inspected in the port of the log type also can be configured on per VLAN setting.
+None Log nothing.
+Deny Log denied entries.
+Permit Log permitted entries.
+All Log all entries. rt are enabled,